Do you have fond memories from childhood of watching, fascinated, as the ornaments on our Christmas tree sparkled in the fairy light glow?

 Now, I have to hold my hands up here - not all of them are chicken-themed.
-I do have all those that are, but I also have some that aren't.
+I do have all those that are, but I also have some that aren't - though they are related.

 I'm sharing them here just because I love them and I wanted to share a bit of fun time with you.
 I enjoy writing about them so much, and deciding which to buy next!

 Let's start with the chicken-themed ornaments.

 Obviously, I love this because she's a chicken, and I love chickens.
 But I also love it because of the craftsmanship that has gone into it.